Can a Book Title be Copyrighted?

 - Listings of ingredients, as in recipes, labels, or formulas.
 When a recipe or formula is accompanied by an explanation or directions, the text directions may be copyrightable, but the recipe or formula itself remains uncopyrightable.

-A trademark is more difficult to get than a copyright, but you might be able to trademark a book is the U.S. Patent and Trademark Office thinks the duplication of titles would be confusing or would dilute someone's brand.
+A trademark is more difficult to get than a copyright, but you might be able to trademark a book title.
+The U.S. Patent and Trademark Office is the federal agency that processes and approves trademark applications.

-Even if you can't copyright a book title, or the other items listed above, you can register the title as a trademark.
+Even if you can't copyright a book title, or the other items listed above, you may be able to register the title as a trademark.
+The trademark office looks at whether your trademark might be confused with an existing trademark.
 For example, "Chicken Soup for the Soul" is a registered trademark, as is the "Dummies" series of books.

 In another example, Fox News trademarked the term "Fair and Balanced" in 1998, but they can't stop someone from using that term in a book title, as Al Franken did in his book: "Lies and the Lying Liars Who Tell Them: A Fair and Balanced Look at the Right."